Lufthansa's swoop on Air Berlin stirs competition concerns

 A company source said Lufthansa was confident of getting approval, but expected there would be some remedies, as was the case when Lufthansa acquired Austrian Airlines and Swiss International Air Lines.

-Reporting by Victoria Bryan, Alistair Smout, Kirsti Knolle, Matthias Inverardi, Ilona Wissenbach and Rahul B in Bengaluru; Editing by Douglas Busvine, Elaine Hardcastle and Mark Potter
+$1 = 0.8469 euros Reporting by Victoria Bryan, Alistair Smout, Kirsti Knolle, Matthias Inverardi, Ilona Wissenbach; Editing by Douglas Busvine and Elaine Hardcastle